 If the Title IX Coordinator determines it appropriate, interim suspensions or conditions may be kept in place and/or imposed during the time of an appeal or until the time to appeal has passed.

-Upon receipt of a request for an appeal, the Vice President for Enrollment Services will convene an appeals panel consisting of the Vice President for Enrollment Services and a member of the Title IX Team who did not serve on the Response Team for the appealed matter.
+Upon receipt of a request for an appeal, the Vice President for Academic Affairs will convene an appeals panel consisting of the Vice President for Academic Affairs and a member of the Title IX Team who did not serve on the Response Team for the appealed matter.
 The appeals panel is charged with determining whether the appeal will be accepted based upon the two criteria set forth above.
 The panel will then initiate one of the following actions:

 • Reject the request for appeal due to insufficient reason(s).

 • Analyze the materials related to the appeal and render a decision.

 In the event that an appeal is accepted, the non-appealing party will be permitted to read the appeal and invited to submit a response within forty-eight (48) hours.
 (If both parties appeal, both parties will be given the opportunity to read and respond to the appeal within forty-eight (48) hours.)

 After considering the information submitted in support of and in opposition to the appeal, if any, the panel will take one of the following actions:

 (1) deny the appeal thereby affirming the decision of the Response Team and Title IX Coordinator;